stevula/tictactoe/README.md

 # Tic-Tac-Toe
 Terminal game I made in Ruby.

+# Installation
+1. Clone the repo to the desired location on your hard drive.
+2. Navigate to the tictactoe directory in the Terminal.
+3. Run tictactoe.rb with the following command: ``` ruby tictactoe.rb ```

 # Features
-* Players can choose any symbol (not limited to "X" and "O"!)
+* No longer limited to "X" and "O"!

-# only allow valid inputs for coords
+* Players can start a new game without quitting the program.

+# Specs
+* RSpec test coverage.